When people learn you're a single mom, is the pity automatic?

 So stop doing the same to me.

-4 reasons all your overt single-mom pity is so, so wrong
+Why presumed single-mom pity is so wrong

 Here are 4 reasons all your automatic single-mom pity is so, so wrong.